Article Content

 A qualification in a specialised subject is generally preferred by employers in the fashion industry.
 Roles are open to graduates of all disciplines but business, fashion, finance and retail-related subjects are particularly valued.

-At the FRA, we have a fantastic range of specialised merchandising courses to choose from.
-Our Level 4 Merchandising for Fashion diploma course gives you a fantastic introduction to the world of fashion merchandising.
-You’ll graduate prepared for an entry-level industry role.
+At the FRA, we have a fantastic range of courses to choose from that will teach you the fundamentals of fashion merchandising.

 You might choose to specialise further and study our accelerated 2-year BA (Hons) Buying & Merchandising degree.
 You’ll graduate faster and save money on your studies.